alecerodrigues/NFC_Access_Control/README.md

 # NFC_Access_Control

-This repo is designed to catalog a my small projects based around designing and implementing an Arduino-based NFC access control system.
+This repo is designed to catalog my small projects based around designing and implementing an Arduino-based NFC access control system.

 ##### Parts List
 - MFRC522: An integrated reader/writer IC for contactless communcication.